Dana-Ferguson/time_machine/README.md

 QoL changes that are coming, but not here yet.
 This is a preview release.
 Documentation was also ported and still needs to be gone over and corrected.

+--> Documentation builds locally with 0.15.1 but failed to build on pub.dartlang.org.

 Todo:
  - [x] Port over major classes
  - [x] Port over corresponding unit tests